mortezakowkabi/jcb-persian-documentation/009-Adding-Admin-Views-to-a-Component.md

 * Supports Joomla-native features like auto check-in and version history.
 * Provides flexible access and import/export capabilities.
 * Can extend seamlessly to the front-end for site-level editing.

----

-**Next Steps:**
-Continue to the next tutorial on **Site Views** and **Dynamic GET Integration** to learn how to connect front-end data operations and extend your component's dynamic functionality.

----